Baba Hari Dass: Brahmacharya school

-At the age of eight, Hari Datt was initiated into Brahmacharya.
-"I was initiated at the age of eight and would do my practices every morning and night before eating food."
-In 1931, with his mother's consent, he left home and joined a small Brahmachari gurukul for young boys in the woods of Kumaon.
+In 1931, Hari Datt was initiated into Brahmacharya School with his mother's agreement, near Kumaon and later stated "I was initiated at the age of eight and would do my practices every morning and night before eating food."

 Gurukul education setting.
 Food is served by students, and eaten after prayer.

-A regimented daily schedule included six hours of sleep, rising at 4:00 a.m., walking a mile in the dark to bathe in a river regardless of the season or weather conditions, a teacher-guided group study of homework and preparation for exams.
-Upon joining that place he was told by the teacher, "You have to learn to bear all kinds of hardships in life.
+A regimented daily schedule included six hours of sleep, rising at 4:00 A.M., walking a mile in the dark to bathe in a river regardless of the season or weather conditions, a teacher-guided group study of homework and preparation for exams.
+Upon joining the school he was told by the teacher, "You have to learn to bear all kinds of hardships in life.
 We can train our body in any way we want."
-Daily duties included manual labor, carrying water from a river in a valley, collecting firewood, cooking, cleaning, and gardening.
+Daily duties included manual labour, carrying water from a river in a valley, collecting firewood, cooking, cleaning, and gardening.
 He practiced and became proficient in martial arts, Hatha yoga, Shatkarma, Mudras and Sanskrit.
 The teacher was not a monk, although he wanted to be a monk.
 He would talk about politics and how the British came to India as traders and gradually took over the whole country.
 He resented British rule and would teach how to survive in the wild, and how to become revolutionaries.

 Young Hari Datt Brahmachari and other boys were able to study, prepare for their grade school and high school exams, and do yoga exercises.
-The teacher, who was not sure about his own life, left that place and later joined the army.
-A diminished group continued their daily routine until they also disbanded leaving only a few.
+The teacher, eventually left that place and joined the army.
+The school’s diminished group continued their daily routine until they also disbanded, leaving only a few.
 By 1936, it was no longer a school but became a small study class.
-At that time Hari Datt Brahmachari, in comparison to other boys, who were determined to get good jobs or get well educated, didn't know what he wanted to be in life.
+At that time, unlike other boys who were determined to get good jobs or receive a good education, Hari Datt Brahmachari didn't know what he wanted to do in life.
 His friends joked, "Just go on looking for some saints.
 Some day you may find someone, or you may go on looking forever."